saitberki/Airdrop/README.md

 <h4>The technical details of AirDrop and the proprietary peer-to-peer Wi-Fi protocol called Apple Wireless Direct Link (AWDL) have been reverse engineered and the resulting open source implementations published as OWL and OpenDrop.</h4></center>

 <h2># Statement</h2>
-<center><h4>These are applications that are completely for informational purposes and allow you to earn Airdrop for free without investing...
+<center><h4>These are applications that are completely for informational purposes and allow you to earn Airdrop for free without investing......
 Good Earnings...</h4></center>